foxfriends/hack-test/resource/lib/NOTES.md

 library, which had to be modified to be compatible with whatever nasty module system Roy was using.

-## `htms`

-HTMS interpreter.

-Unmodified.
-Stored in the folder with Level 21, since I expect it only to be used there, is not minified, and will likely be read when looking for the solution.

 ## `babel-standalone`

 Babel standalone compiler.